cjsaylor/nodesole-scripts/README.md

-Nodesole Scripts is a central repo for all public nodesole extension scripts.
+Nodesole Scripts is a central repo for all public [Nodesole](https://github.com/cjsaylor/nodesole) extension scripts.

 ## Installing scripts